containers/podman/docs/source/markdown/podman-logs.1.md

 **--tail**=*LINES*

 Output the specified number of LINES at the end of the logs.
-LINES must be a positive integer.
-Defaults to 0, which prints all lines
+LINES must be an integer.
+Defaults to -1, which prints all lines

 **--timestamps**, **-t**